shisinbin/weather-dashboard/README.md

 Welcome to my weather dashboard app!
 With this app, you can view the current and forecasted weather conditions for any city in the world.

 This app was built to help improve my skills with working with APIs and accessing data from a back-end server.
-I learned how to use the [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather data and use it to dynamically update the page's HTML and CSS.
+I learned how to use the [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather data and use it to dynamically update a webpage's HTML and CSS.
 I also learned how to work with [Leaflet](https://leafletjs.com/), a map data framework, and [Geoapify](https://www.geoapify.com/), a location-based API that I used to add an autocomplete feature for city searches.

 While working on this project, I gained valuable experience in front-end development using HTML, CSS, and JavaScript.
 I hope you enjoy using the app as much as I enjoyed building it!